windx0303/CODA-19/README.md

 ```

 ## How much did it cost?
 Annotating one abstract costs **$3.2** on average with our setup.
 This cost includes the payments for workers and the 20% fee charged by mturk.

-We ran out of budget after annotating ~11,000 abstracts.
+Our current budget allowed us to annotate ~11,000 abstracts.

-**Please reach out to us (Kenneth at txh710@psu.edu) if you or your institute are interested in funding this annotation effort.**
+**If you are interested in funding this annotation effort, please contact Kenneth at txh710@psu.edu).**

 ## How to Cite?